lldelisle/galaxyduboule-infrastructure/README.md

 To maintain the server, everything is written there [maintain_galaxy.md](./maintain_galaxy.md).

-The workflows are now available at https://github.com/lldelisle/myNGSanalysis/.
+The workflows are now available at [https://github.com/lldelisle/myNGSanalysis/](https://github.com/lldelisle/myNGSanalysis/).

+Some tips mainly for me are at [tips.md](./tips.md).